 Three Concepts Which Too Many American Christians Have Never Grasped

 1) It is fundamentally un-American to discriminate against an entire class of people based on a religious difference.
 Religious freedom plays a central role in a democratic society, and the only way to ensure that you are free to worship as you please is to ensure that everyone else can worship as they please (or by extension not to worship at all).
 Religious pluralism is an essential component in a free society, and that means learning to put up with people who don’t belong to your religion.
 You can disagree with them.
 You can argue against the things they believe.
 But they must remain welcome in your society because if they’re not then what’s to stop someone from ejecting you next?
 If religion gets to be a required thing then who picks which one gets to rule them all?
 Early in our country’s history we figured out that it doesn’t turn out well to establish one religion over the others in the public square.
 Doing so never turns out well in the end.
-Keeping church and state separate benefits both entities.
+Keeping church and state separate benefits both entities.2) The First Amendment protection extends to the non-religious as well as the religious.
+Just as it states the government cannot prohibit you from freely exercising your religion, so it also states that the same government cannot favor one over the others.
+And if the Establishment Clause, as it’s come to be known, is to be applied consistently, then we must see that favoring religiousness over non-religiousness would equally constitute religious discrimination.
+It would signal favoring religion over non-religion, and that may serve one group but it does not treat all equally, which is the goal.
+If you’re always taking government protections and applying them to yourself but not to people who are different from you, you’re not getting how this works.
+It’s incredibly egocentric and it makes you look foolish when you do that.

 3) There simply isn’t any demonstrable connection between crime and the presence or absence of school prayer.
 First of all, you cannot possibly ban school prayer.
 Prayer happens whenever you like and no one is limiting that.
 The only thing being limited is forcing everyone to listen to your particular religion’s prayers being spoken aloud for everyone to hear (something which Jesus explicitly discourages doing because it’s for show).
 In order to be consistent, this would mean allowing the prayers and proclamations of all the other religions present getting their chance to do the same.
 Are you prepared to let a Muslim crier sing the morning worship call in your town or at your child’s school?
 Are you ready to have your child sit and listen to the principles of Satanism (and yes, that’s a thing) read aloud over the intercom?
 Some cherished sayings of the Buddha, perhaps?
 Is that really what you want?